hjagodzinski/C-Mock/README.md

 These macros do what theirs' method counterparts do MOCK\_METHOD\_\*, EXPECT\_CALL and ON\_CALL, respectively.
 There are small differences though.

 MOCK\_FUNCTION\_\* in fact stands for series of macros for defining C function mocks i.e. MOCK\_FUNCTION2 - does it resemble you something?
 It takes three arguments mock class name, function name and function prototype.
-For instance following line of code defines mock class FooFunctionMock for function int foo(int, int):
+For instance following line of code defines mock class *FooFunctionMock* for function *int foo(int, int)*:

     FUNCTION_MOCK2(FooFunctionMock, foo, int(int, int));

 EXPECT\_FUNCTION\_CALL and ON\_FUNCTION\_CALL do exactly what theirs' method equivalents.
 Both take two arguments mock class instance and arguments you expect - there is no need to repeat function name since we already know it at this point.
-For instance, suppose we expect foo function to be called once with arguments 1 and 2, and want it to return 3:
+Suppose we expect *foo* function to be called once with arguments *1* and *2*, and want it to return *3*:

     FooFunctionMock mock;
     EXPECT_FUNCTION_CALL(mock, (1, 2)).WillOnce(::testing::Return(3));

 Function is mocked as long as its corresponding mock class instance exists.
 This means function is mocked only when required.
-Still there might be cases you want call real function.

     {
 	    {